emma-sax4/emmasax4.info/_collections/posts/why-i-switched-from-circleci-to-github-actions.md

 If any of our development process tools have an outage, then we are unable to develop.

 So, how does this relate to my project?
-After thinking about it for a while, I didn't like how my website was dependent on GitHub **and** CircleCI.
+After thinking about it for a while, I didn't like how my website was dependent on GitHub _and_ CircleCI.
 Up until now, CircleCI has only had one half-outage which caused me a little bit of grief.
 And when I emailed them, their support help was phenomenal.
 They took responsibility, explained what went wrong, and fixed it right up.
 But, I thought that it could be worth it to be brave and try something new: [GitHub Actions](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/).

 Up until now, I've heard of GitHub Actions, but I've been a little bit scared to try it out.
 I figured that there was no time like the present to give it a shot.
 If it doesn't work, then I have a CI solution that I'm really perfectly satisfied with and okay sticking with.
-If it does work out, then I've got a CI solution I'm happy with that _also_ cuts out on a third party platform.
+If it does work out, then I've got a CI solution I'm happy with that _also_ cuts out a third party platform.
 I won't need to pass secure tokens and secrets around, and I won't need webhooks.
 GitHub would handle everything, from storing my source code, to building, to deploying, to hosting.
 And if GitHub has an outage, well my whole site is down anyway, so as long as they're working on fixing it for me, then I'm satisfied 👍🏼.

 ## How I Use CI Tools